CesMon/MCMLSAMPLES/guide_ML_samples_.md

 cmsRun step3.py
 ```

-##### As a result you will get a ObjectInfoNtuple.root and histo.root file with simple variables and histograms.
+##### As a result you will get a SaveHits.root file with simple variables and histograms.